 The Kiwanis Gallery hosts exhibits from artists around the province of Alberta.

-Red Deer Arts Council Kiwanis Gallery in the Red Deer Public Library at 4818 49 Street, Red Deer, AB
+The Red Deer Arts Council Kiwanis Gallery is located in the downtown branch of the Red Deer Public Library at 4818 49 Street, Red Deer, AB.

 Gallery viewing hours:

 - Monday – Thursday: 9 am to 8 pm